koad/koad-dot-sh/README.md

 This website can be thought of as my master social profile, resume and portfolio.

 originally I cloned [Cveinnt's LiveTerm](https://github.com/Cveinnt/LiveTerm) and thought it was awesome, which it is.
-But I don't like to over-complicate simple apps with skill-expensive frameworks so when the great rogers outage of 2022 happened and I had no access to blockchains (which is what I normally work on) I decided to port this into a [meteorjs](https://www.meteor.com/) app so it fits better into world of wonders.
+But I don't like to over-complicate simple apps with skill-expensive frameworks so when the great rogers outage of 2022 happened and I had no access to blockchains (which is what I normally work on) I decided to port this into a [meteorjs](https://www.meteor.com/) app so it fits better into my world of wonders.

 ### cheers.